victorjiang-zz/VJNoDataView/README.md

 We often use storyboard or xib files to creat views, and many controls have their default value, et.
 UILabel's default text is "Label".

-There are also many network requests in app, sometimes the request is slow.
-When the request is loading, or the request is failed, these controls shown with default value, not our expect data. unfriendly!
+There are also many network requests in the app, sometimes the request is slow.
+When the request is loading, or the request is failed, these controls shown with default value, out of our expecting data. unfriendly!

 There are three types need us to handle: